Frijol/climate-change/GLOSSARY.md

 ## tidal barrage
 a tidal power generator that is essentially a hydroelectric dam: open for inflow, close & run generator on outflow (possible to generate power in both directions) [Maehlum]

+## tidal farm
+see tidal fence

+## tidal fence
+a row of tidal stream generator turbines cemented in place so that all flow must pass through the turbines.
+Can be implemented fully or partially across a tidal flow [Helston]

 ## tidal stream generator
 underwater turbines for tidal power